+Fast Fish by Gregg Dreise

+Based on a Creation Story in the Murray-Darling Basin, this book has an encouraging message of celebrating differences. learning from mistakes and looking to the future.

+Martianthe's Story by Aliki ARIANTHE'S STOR

+This semi-autobiographical picture book follows Marianthe, a Greek girl who doesn't understand English, as she starts school in the United States.

+Tales of Brave and

+Brilliant

+MYTHS

+GREEK

-What do you do with an idea?
-By Kobi Yamada and illustrated by Mae Besom This is a story for anyone, at any age, who's ever had an idea.
-Martianthe's Story by Aliki ARIANTHE'S STOP This semi-autobiographical picture book follows Marianthe, a Greek girl who doesn't understand English, as she starts school in the United States.
-Tales of Brave and Brilliant MYTHS GREEK Brilliant Girls from the Greek Myths by Susanna Davidson & Rosie Dickins and illustrated by Maxine Lee-Mackie, Josy Bloggs & Maribel Luchuga Celebrating heroines from Circe to Psyche, from Athena to Artemis, through their adventurous tales.
-Illustrated book for ages 7+ a young girl.
+Brilliant Girls from the Greek Myths by Susanna Davidson & Rosie Dickins and illustrated by Maxine Lee-Mackie, Josy Bloggs & Maribel Luchuga

+Celebrating heroines from Circe to Psyche, from Athena to Artemis, through their adventurous tales.
+Illustrated book for ages 7+